The Idiot (album): Styles and themes

 The Idiot marks a drastic departure for Pop from the aggressive proto-punk sound of the Stooges, reflecting a more subdued, inward-looking sound featuring elements such as "fragmented guitar figures, ominous basslines, and discordant, high-relief keyboard parts" as well as his "world-weary baritone."
 At the time of its release, Pop described The Idiot as "a cross between James Brown and Kraftwerk".
-Retrospectively, commentators have categorized The Idiot primarily as art rock, but have also noted the presence of gothic rock, industrial rock, with the album described as "totally out of step" with the punk sound birthed by the Stooges and credited with having "invented" post-punk.
+Retrospectively, commentators have described The Idiot as an "ambitious art rock" album, an essential punk album and a proto-punk classic.
+They have also noted the presence of gothic rock, industrial rock, with the album described as "totally out of step" with the punk sound birthed by the Stooges and credited with having "invented" post-punk.
 In 1981, NME editors Roy Carr and Charles Shaar Murray suggested that The Idiots electronic sound had been "pioneered" on Bowie's Low (1977), whereas in 2016, Nicholas Pegg described it as "a stepping stone between Bowie's Station to Station and Low".
 According to the critic Simon Reynolds, the album's "mechanistic grooves, brittle drums and harsh guitar textures" anticipated Bowie's Berlin Trilogy and allowed Bowie to explore his fascination with German electronic sounds inspired by Neu! and Cluster.
 Wesley Strick of Circus magazine described the music as "mechanized", similar to Bowie's "Fame", but "with rhythms keyed off a quickened pulse", while Creems Richard Riegel called it "professional studio metal, with occasional German-electronic overtones".
 NMEs Nick Kent described the music as "totally rivetted and fettered to a thoroughly unhealthy aroma of evil and twilight zone zombie-time unease".
 Bowie biographer David Buckley called The Idiot "a funky, robotic Hellhole of an album".